 How much retirement pension you will receive from PMT depends mainly on the level of your salary, the details of your pension scheme and the number of years that you have been building up pension.
-The level of the occupational retirement pension - on the basis of the information known to us at present - is stated on your Uniform Pension Overview (UPO) in My PMT and at www.mijnpensioenoverzicht.nl.
+The level of the total occupational retirement pension - on the basis of the information known to us at present - is stated on your Uniform Pension Overview (UPO) in My_PMT and at www.mijnpensioenoverzicht.nl.

-The PMT pension scheme is a defined benefit agreement.
-Every year, you build up pension on part of your gross salary that you have earned in that year.
-You do not build up pension on your entire gross salary.
-Compensation for overtime, hours travelled, expenses, bonuses and profit-sharing schemes are not, for instance, included.
-The wage components that are included are referred to collectively as the pensionable salary.
+Just as the basic scheme, the PMT 'Pension build-up above the salary threshold' pension scheme is a defined benefit agreement.
+Every year, you build up pension in this pension scheme on the gross salary above the salary threshold of € 95,236 up to a maximum of € 137,800 (in 2025).
+You do not build up pension above the salary threshold.
+Compensation for overtime, hours travelled, expenses, bonuses and profit-sharing schemes (wage components) for example, do not count towards pension build-up.
+The gross salary above the salary threshold and the wage components that are included are referred to collectively as the pensionable salary.